Remington Nevin, MD, MPH, DrPH

 Certified in Public Health by the National Board of Public Health Examiners

-Dr. Nevin publishes the results of his research primarily on topics related to the adverse effects of antimalarial drugs.
+Dr. Nevin's scientific and research activities focus primarily on topics related to the adverse effects of quinoline antimalarials.
 He is highly cited in the field, with over 1,550 citations and with a current h-index of 22.
 A selection of his recent publications are available below.
-Additional publications may be found in PubMed or listed in his curriculum vitae.
+Additional publications may be found indexed in PubMed or listed in his curriculum vitae.

 Some of these documents may be available only through institutional or subscription access.
 Researchers and interested members of the public may request an electronic reprint of any of these documents by contacting Dr. Nevin.